OnGridSystems/CATEd/README.md

 Bot uses several celery queues for trade, and main is triggered by a signal from a first worker named celery@worker_high.
 Another one worker - worker_set_orders check already exists orders and try to expose new calculated.
 There are also queues low and normal, for calculate orders for users and pull balances.
-More information about the logic of the bot can be read by reference "LINK HERE"
+More information about the logic of the bot can be read by reference on [Habraharb](https://habrahabr.ru/post/353732/)

 You can run celery in several terminal windows:
 ```sh